Universal Esperanto Association: Specialist organizations

-The youth section TEJO has two affiliated specialist groups, the cyclists and the lovers of rock music.
+The youth section TEJO has two affiliated specialist groups, the Esperantist cyclists and Esperantist rock music fans.

 Activities

 Publications

-UEA is the publisher of Esperanto, the most important Esperanto periodical.
+UEA publishes Esperanto, the most important Esperanto periodical.
 It was started in 1905 by Paul Berthelot, three years before UEA was founded.
 UEA founder Hector Hodler took it over in 1907 and made it the official UEA magazine in 1908.
 In 1920 he left the magazine to the association.
-Since the 1950s it has a paid editor-in-chief.
-Next to Esperanto, the Yearbook (Jarlibro de UEA) is the oldest continuous publication of the association.
+Since the 1950s it has had a paid editor-in-chief.
+Next to Esperanto, the Yearbook (Jarlibro de UEA) which published for 108 years, was the oldest continuous publication of the association.

-UEA publishes books and has the largest mail-order Esperanto bookstore in the world (with over 6000 books, CDs and other items).
-It also maintains an information center and an important Esperanto library, called the Hector Hodler Library.
+UEA publishes books and has the largest mail-order Esperanto bookstore in the world (with over 6,000 book titles, CDs and other items).
+It also maintains an information centre and an important Esperanto library, called the Hector Hodler Library.
 The organisation has a network of local representatives from around the world, the Delegita Reto, who are available to provide information about their geographical area or professional field.

 Conventions

-The yearly World Esperanto Congress (Universala Kongreso de Esperanto), which attracts 1500–3000 people to a different city each year, is held under the direction of UEA.
-The first congress took place in 1905, and since 1933/1934 the association is in charge of it.
+The yearly World Esperanto Congress (Universala Kongreso de Esperanto), which attracts 1,500–3,000 people to a different city each year, is held under the direction of UEA.
+The first congress took place in 1905, and since 1933–1934 the UEA has had responsibility for the annual event.
+Since 2009, World Congresses have been held in Białystok, Poland, the hometown of L. L. Zamenhof, the creator and guiding spirit of Esperanto, as well as in Havana, Copenhagen, Hanoi, Reykjavík, Buenos Aires, Lille, Nitra, Seoul, Lisbon, Lahti, Montreal and Turin.
+In 2020 and 2021 the Congresses were held virtually due to the COVID-19 pandemic.
+Congresses are scheduled for Arusha, Tanzania in 2024 and Brno, Czech Republic in 2025.

 Twice a year, in spring and autumn, UEA headquarters in Rotterdam holds an Open Day.

 International organizations

 In addition to the UN and UNESCO, UEA also has consultative relations with UNICEF and the Council of Europe, and a general working relationship with the Organization of American States.
 It works in an official capacity with the International Organization for Standardization (ISO) as an A-liaison to ISO/TC37.
-UEA is active in public information in the European Union and as necessary at other interstate and international organizations and conferences.
+UEA is active in public information in the European Union and, as necessary, at other interstate and international organizations and conferences.
 The organisation is a member of the European Language Council, a common forum of universities and language associations for the awareness of languages and cultures inside and outside the European Union.

 In May 2011, UEA officially became an Associate Member of the International Information Centre for Terminology (Infoterm).

 Grabowski Prize

-The Grabowski Prize is a prize awarded to young authors writing in Esperanto by the Antoni Grabowski Foundation, part of the Universal Esperanto Association (UEA).
+The Grabowski Prize is a prize awarded to young authors writing in Esperanto by the Antoni Grabowski Foundation, part of the World Esperanto Association (UEA).
 It is named after Antoni Grabowski, who has been called "the father of Esperanto poetry".
 The awards for the first three winners are $700, $300 and $150 respectively.